Illinois

 When he left office after four years in January 2019, Governor Bruce Rauner had granted 110 pardons and denied more than 2500 applications, a less generous pardoning policy than his predecessor Pat Quinn, but one that left no backlog of cases for his successor J.B.
 Pritzker.
 Two years earlier he had eliminated a backlog of pardon cases dating back to Governor Blagojevich’s tenure.
 See Gregory Platt, Rauner clears clemency backlog, approves just 3 percent of petitions, http://www.chicagotribune.com/news/ct-rauner-clemency-backlog-denials-met-20161212-story.html.

 In Quinn’s nearly six years in office starting in April 2009, he granted 1,789 pardons (including two for innocence) and denied 3,133 requests, a nearly 37 % approval rate.
 Stacy St. Clair, et al., In last days as governor, Quinn grants clemency to 232 petitioners, Chicago Tribune, http://www.chicagotribune.com/news/ct-quinn-clemency-grant-20150109-story.html (Jan.
 9, 2015).
 He also authorized 21 people who had previously received pardons to seek expungement of their convictions, and granted seven sentence commutations.
 A large number of Quinn’s grants went to people who applied for pardon in 2002-2007 when Governor Blagojevich was in office.
-(Governor Blagojevich granted only 65 pardons during his six years in office, most of them during his first two years, and left more than 2500 PRB recommendations unacted upon when he left office).
-Since April 2009, the PRB has sent forward more than 3000 additional recommendations.
-The average size of the Board’s quarterly clemency docket has risen from 35 petitions in 1990 to approximately 200 petitions in 2013.
+(Governor Blagojevich granted only 65 pardons during his six years in office, most of them during his first two years, and left more than 2,500 PRB recommendations unacted upon when he left office).
+Since April 2009, the PRB has sent forward more than 3,000 additional recommendations.
+The average size of the Board’s quarterly clemency docket has risen from 35 petitions in 1990 to over 200 petitions in 2022.
 About one third of all applications are filed by misdemeanants.
 Source: Illinois Prisoner Review Board.
-See also PRB website, http://www2.illinois.gov/prb/Pages/prbexclemex.aspx.
+See also PRB website, https://prb.illinois.gov/.

-H. Pardon of marijuana convictions
+H. Pardon of cannabis convictions

 Contact